-Financial assistance other than federal aid is also available from the University of Central Missouri.
+Financial assistance other than federal and state aid is also available from the University of Central Missouri.
 Many scholarships from a wide variety of sources are awarded each year to undergraduate students.
-Information and applications may be obtained from the Office of Student Financial Services, 1100 Ward Edwards Building.
-Financial aid recipients should be aware, however, that receiving 'external' types of financial aid or educational benefits can result in an adjustment to the federal aid that may have already been awarded and/or disbursed.
+Information and applications are available at www.ucmo.edu/scholarships.
+Financial aid recipients should be aware, however, that receiving "external" types of financial aid or educational benefits can result in an adjustment to the federal aid that may have already been awarded and/or disbursed.